CodeVibranium/Notes/Database/Mongo/Commands.md

 ## Differnce between $project and $group

-- is that group takes many documenta combines them and outputs an single documnet where as $projects takes each documnet and updates some data to that documnet
+- is that group takes many documents combines them and outputs an single documnet where as $projects takes each documnet and updates some data to that documnet